How to Use .SRT Files on Kapwing

 How to download .SRT files from Kapwing:

-Creating and downloading .SRT files is a Kapwing Pro feature, so you will need to upgrade if you have not already.
+Creating and downloading .SRT files is a paid feature, so you will need to upgrade your workspace if you have not already.

-After you have upgraded to Kapwing Pro and have created your subtitles (manually or with auto-generation), click the "Download SRT" button in the Subtitle tool.
-A .SRT file will be downloaded to your device.
+After you have upgraded and have created your subtitles (manually or with auto-generation), click the "Download" button in the Subtitle tool and you can select an .SRT, .VTT, or .TXT file to be downloaded to your device.

 How can I open a .SRT file?